ton-blockchain/mytonctrl/README.md

 Now you need to fund the wallet balance by an amount sufficient for voting.
 (This parameter is opposite the column "Minimum stake")

-// Write to faucet bot take some tokens.
+// TODO: Write to faucet bot and take some tokens.